nikija/public/Distributor/Readme.md

 ### Migration

 Recently, we released a new version of Distributor widget.
-If you already use the Distributor widget on your hotel website, see the [Migration Guide](./Widget.md) in order to quickly update it.
+In order to quickly update your widget to the latest version, please see the [Migration Guide](./Migration.md).

 ## API